That the Bill be now read a second time.

 We leave Euratom on 29 March next year, and it is essential that new reporting and verification processes are in place on the date.
 We need to have the correct number of inspectors recruited and trained by the Office for Nuclear Regulation, and I understand that we already have half the number in training and a further recruitment round is under way.
 Again, I look forward to my noble friend the Minister updating us on this issue and its impact on the budget for the ONR.

-Of course, while we may no longer be a member of Euratom, many of the standards it sets are legally binding and arise from obligations to which the UK is in any event committed under the International Atomic Energy Authority, of which we were a founder member in 1957.
+Of course, while we may no longer be a member of Euratom, many of the standards it sets are legally binding and arise from obligations to which the UK is in any event committed under the International Atomic Energy Agency, of which we were a founder member in 1957.
 But I welcome my noble friend’s commitment to adhere to the higher standards of Euratom.
 The UK must continue its leading role in the development of international security and safety standards, irrespective of our future relationship with Euratom.
 For this industry is extremely important to the UK; it employs 66,000 people, and we are a world leader in nuclear fusion technologies and are committed to maintaining this position.
 I strongly believe that putting our regulatory house in order at an early stage will generate the confidence necessary to attract further investment in the industry.
 I am reassured that the pace of negotiations with other member states will enable this to happen, for we need to see advances in nuclear technology—for example, into a new generation of small modular nuclear reactors, which may represent a cheaper and quicker way to generate the new, low-carbon power that the country needs.

 Finally, I understand entirely that this Bill is concerned with safeguarding, not safety arrangements, and with a new legal and regulatory framework.
 Medical isotopes do not fall within the scope of the Bill, nor indeed of this department.
 However, practical arrangements for their continued import to the UK do not appear to be covered anywhere.
 Most are imported from eastern Europe and many have a shelf life of only two weeks.
 The potential disruption to their supply is causing concern to cancer sufferers and to the medical profession generally.
 I take this opportunity to thank the Minister for suggesting that he arrange a meeting between BEIS, the Treasury and interested parties to discuss this important area of real concern.